dnsimple/dnsimple-support/content/articles/renewing-domain.md

 <info>
 The total renewal price will be held on your card immediately.
 Your card will be charged once the renewal completes.
-If renewal fails, funds will be released.
+If the renewal fails, funds will be released.
 </info>

 </div>

+## Have more questions?

+If you have any questions or need assistance with manually renewing your domains, contact our [support team](https://dnsimple.com/feedback), and we'll be happy to help.